joeylamcy/Python_tutorial/Exercise.md

 1. MJO zonal asymmetry

    According to your plot, are OLR anomalies typically stronger in the eastern hemisphere?
 What is the dynamical reason?

+   Make sure you include a title and a color bar (if applicable) in your plot and save it as png file.

+   You are required to submit your answers in .py or .ipynb format, and also your plot in .png format.
+You may include the short answers to Q2 and Q3 after the codes (as comments in script or markdown cells in Jupyter notebook).

 ### Week 6 lab session (13 Feb 2019)